ellaisys/aws-cognito/README.md

 ```
 'guards' => [
     'web' => [
-        'driver' => 'cognito', // This line is important
+        'driver' => 'cognito-session', // This line is important for using AWS Cognito as Web Driver
         'provider' => 'users',
     ],
     'api' => [
-        'driver' => 'token',
+        'driver' => 'cognito-token', // This line is important for using AWS Cognito as API Driver
         'provider' => 'users',
     ],
 ],